odoo/documentation/legal/terms/partnership.rst

 3.1 Project platform access
 ---------------------------
-To help PARTNER promoting Odoo Enterprise, ODOO grants access to its Github code repository to PARTNER for all ‘Enterprise Edition’ modules, under the terms set forth in Exhibit A and the conditions restricted under  this agreement.
+To help PARTNER promote Odoo Enterprise Edition, ODOO grants access to its project code repository to PARTNER for all "Odoo Enterprise Edition" Apps, under the terms set forth in :ref:`appendix_p_a` and the conditions restricted under this Agreement.
-This access will be granted as of the signature of this agreement and be revoked should the partnership contract be revoked.
+This access will be granted as of the signature of this agreement and be revoked when this agreement is terminated.

+.. _restrictions:

 3.2 Restrictions
 ----------------
-PARTNER commits to keep confidentiality of the source code of Odoo Enterprise edition modules licensed under restricted rights (labelled as ‘Enterprise Edition’) within its staff.
-The access to clients is governed by the Odoo Enterprise Contract (version 4.0 and above).
-PARTNER agrees to NOT redistribute this code to 3rd parties without the explicit agreement of ODOO.
+PARTNER commits to keep confidentiality of the source code of Odoo Enterprise Edition Apps within its staff.
+Access to the source code of Odoo Enterprise Edition for customers is governed by the Odoo Enterprise Subscription Agreement (version 4.0 and above).
+PARTNER agrees to NOT redistribute this code to third parties without the written permission of ODOO.

-Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Odoo Enterprise edition code that is required to verify the validity of usage of Odoo Enterprise edition, collects statistics that are needed for that purpose and enforce the payment of the subscription.
+Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Odoo Enterprise Edition code that is required to verify the validity of usage of Odoo Enterprise Edition and to collect statistics that are needed for that purpose.

 4 Partnership Services